Skip to content

 These limits apply at the default font sizes (48px title, 22px description).
 Increasing titleSize reduces the number of lines before overflow, and vice versa.
 Use the /validate endpoint to check without incurring a render.

 Templates control the visual structure: background, typography placement, decorative elements, and how author and tag fields appear.
+New templates accept arbitrary extra fields through the variables object — see each template’s section in the Templates Gallery for the full list of supported keys.

 The flagship template.
 Features: